 I am being housed in a hotel in Elizabethtown and bussed back and forth from Fort Knox where we are receiving MOS training.
 “There were four of us,” Oregon tells me in the evening, on the bus ride toward Elizabethtown.
 “We could've just backed up and taken our injuries when the grenade exploded.
 We had room and time to survive it.”

 I hadn't realized his name was Oregon until he later clarified.
 I thought people had called him that because he was from Oregon.
-“Southern California, man,” he said with a sharp tilt of his head and a chuckle.
+“Southern California, man,” he said with a sharp tilt of his head.
 “Mexican names.
-Mexico's only the lower quarter of the U.S. You know many bilinguals experience a different sense of self depending on which language is used … He threw himself onto it.
+Mexico's only the lower quarter of the U.S. He threw himself onto it.
 It made me distrust what being a Marine had done to him and the other younger soldiers.
 He was honorable, but he should've thought like the three of us had.
 He'd still be alive.”

 SPC Pringle looks at Oregon with Christian tradition.
 “Like my Momma said: Learn to live without.
 Enjoy the rest.”

 On the way home we stop at a liquor store in the middle of nowhere located in the same size building as a gas station would be elsewhere.
+I remember Kinsey, at the time of publication he proved that no one really knew anything about sex.
 I sit in the vehicle alone as another one pulls up beside me.
 She is my age, blonde, athletically thin and petite with a confident walk and movements, her jeans and work shirt covered in the soot of a coal mine.

 My workplace changed while I was gone.
 Now there are people my age working there on temporary summer jobs.
 Before, I would rarely see anyone there as young as me, now there are four.
 I’m a full timer, so they don’t really talk to me; they kind of have their own crew.